• Skip to primary navigation

 Instructions

-• If using Frozen Raspberries, start by defrosting them.
+• If using Frozen Raspberries, start by thawing them and discarding any water.

 • Using an Immersion Blender (or stand blender), blend the Raspberries until smooth.
-Pour the raspberry puree into a small pot, through a thin-mesh sieve to remove the raspberry seeds.
-Discard the seeds.
+Pour the raspberry through a thin-mesh sieve to remove the seeds.
+Repeat if needed and discard the seeds.

-• Optional: Remove about 1/4 of the raspberry puree and keep aside in the fridge to use as a finish on the mousse.
+• Optionally, remove about 1/4 of the blended raspberries and keep aside in the fridge to use as a finish on the mousse.

-• When the Raspberry Puree is hot (see note 2), remove from the heat and stir in the Gelatine until completely melted and combined.
-Transfer into a clean large mixing bowl and place in the fridge to cool and reaches room temperature.
+• When the Raspberry Puree is starting to simmer, remove from the heat and add the gelatine paste.
+Whisk well until completely dissolved then transfer into a large mixing bowl.
+Place in the fridge to cool and reaches room temperature.

-• Seperate the Egg Yolk and Whites.
-Keep the Yolk for another recipe and place the Egg Whites into the bowl of your Stand Mixer with the pinch of Salt.
-Start whipping on medium speed.
+• Seperate the Egg Yolk and Whites, keep the yolk for another recipe.Place the Egg Whites and Salt in the bowl of your Stand Mixer (or large bowl if using a hand mixer).

-• When the Egg Whites look white, foamy and lightly thick (shaving cream consistency), start to gradually add the Caster Sugar a little bit at the time - continuing to whip in between each time.
-When all the sugar has been added, increase the speed of the mixer to the maximum until you reach stiff peaks (see note 3).
+• Whisk on medium to medium-high speed until the Egg Whites turn white, foamy and lightly thick (shaving cream consistency).
+While continuing to whip on medium-speed, slowly add the Caster Sugar about 1 tablespoon at a time.
+When all the sugar has been added, increase the speed to high and whip until you reach stiff peaks (see note 2).

-• Directly pour the Raspberry Mousse in small serving cups and place in the fridge to set for about 30 minutes to an hour or until set (or up to 24 hours in advance before serving).
+• Directly pour the Raspberry Mousse in small serving cups and place in the fridge to set for at least an hour (or up to 24 hours in advance before serving).

 • When ready to serve, top with the rest of the Raspberry Coulis (if you have kept some), fresh Raspberries and some Dark Chocolate Shavings (optional).